This page may contain affiliate links. We make a small commission on purchases at no additional cost to you.

 The TS808DX version of the Tube Screamer brings an additional boost option.
 Apart from a footswitch that engages it, you can also dial in the level of the boost.
 This is a pure volume boost but it ultimately helps you push your tube amp further into distorted territories.

-Ibanez TS808DX Tube Screamer Booster/Overdrive Pedal
+Ibanez TS808DX Vintage Tube Screamer Deluxe Guitar Effects Pedal

 Additionally, there’s a switch that allows you to determine where the boost will occur.
 So you can choose whether it’s before or after the Tube Screamer circuit.
 Depending on the amp, guitar, and other gear that you’re using, this switch will affect the tone differently.